Alonso-del-Arte/blackjack/README.md

 A major criticism of the text game is that it goes by too fast, especially when you lose.
 For now I think I won't fix that.
-But I will make an effort to make the GUI game feel that it goes at the right speed.
+But I will make an effort to make the GUI game feel like it goes at the right speed.

 ### Win with natural blackjack